nikorasu-san/TriviaGame/README.md

 * Consider a new API that is a better fit for this theme or become a member of Open Trivia Database to help with the freshness for the Comic book category questions.
 * Consider a feature to randomize the order of questions.
 * Consider making sure each difficulty option has the same quantity of questions.
-* Before project due date, I couldn't resolve an issue preventing mobile devices from being able to click the start game buttons.
+* Before project due date, I couldn't resolve a bug preventing mobile/tablet devices from being able to click the start game buttons.
 I reviewed tips on Stack Overflow to add in a cursor: pointer property to the CSS, but "touchclick" and "click" jQuery events are being ignored on my mobile device.
 I believe this issue could be tied to my use of Boostraps CDN in some way.
 The site was working on my mobile device during earlier phases of the site.
+* Once this is working for mobile devices, consider using "sticky-top" class to allow users to see the clock panel as they scroll down the questions.